12rcu/reproduce-tsa-tool/README.md

 * matplotlib
 * scikit-learn

+If you want to try the Mathematica notebook on alignment or the Python code on alignment, the extra dependencies are:
+* Mathematica
+* MAFFT (Multiple Sequence Alignment Library)

+If you want to use the classifiers for attack synthesis, _pytorch_ library is required.

 If you want to use F-BLEAU for leakage quantification, it needs to be installed in addition to all the other dependencies.

 ## Files & Folders: